sourav86/test-demo/README.md

 # test-demo
-This is for git repo tutorial
+This is for git repo tutorial for beginners